lapwat/cryptowall/README.md

 ### Bitcoin / Ethereum

+[This stackoverflow answer](https://stackoverflow.com/questions/48101258/how-to-convert-an-ecdsa-key-to-pem-format/49213805#49213805) inspired me to generate the public key associated to the private key (ECDSA).
+You have to import a binary stream _302e0201010420+private_key+a00706052b8104000a_ into openssl.

 I used the method and script described in [this excellent article](https://kobl.one/blog/create-full-ethereum-keypair-and-address) from Vincent Kobel.
-He explaines how to generate an ECDSA keypair with OpenSSL.
+He explaines how to generate an ECDSA keypair with OpenSSL and how to derive the public key into the corresponding address.

-[This stackoverflow answer](https://stackoverflow.com/questions/48101258/how-to-convert-an-ecdsa-key-to-pem-format/49213805#49213805) inspired me to generate a deterministic key pair.
+I used [this method](https://en.bitcoin.it/wiki/Wallet_import_format) to convert the private key into Wallet Import Format.
+I used [this technique](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses) to convert the public key into the corresponding bitcoin address.

 ### Iota